xwmx/nb/README.md

 Terminal web browsers provide different editing workflows, each with advantages.
-[`w3m`](https://en.wikipedia.org/wiki/W3m) opens items in your `$EDITOR` to perform edits, while edits in [`links`](https://en.wikipedia.org/wiki/Links_(web_browser)) are performed directly in the browser.
+[`w3m`](https://en.wikipedia.org/wiki/W3m) opens items in your `$EDITOR` to perform edits, then returns you back to the browser to save changes and continue browsing.
+Edits in [`links`](https://en.wikipedia.org/wiki/Links_(web_browser)) are performed directly in the browser.